 The Product Backlog, Product Visioning, and Progressive Elaboration: The Scrum Team must have an understanding of our Product Vision so they can make good decisions.
 The Product Backlog is a reflection of that vision, and we’ll practice developing its content.

-Prioritization Considerations and Methods: Prioritization is the Product Owner's number one tool for maximizing return on investment.
-In this section we'll review different techniques available to establish meaningful priorities.
+Prioritization Considerations and Methods: Prioritization is the Product Owner’s number one tool for maximizing return on investment.
+In this section we’ll review different techniques available to establish meaningful priorities.
+Because of the variety of approaches, we will determine which ones to focus on based in feedback from the class participants.